 Many people seem to drop the ball when developing content with organic keywords.
 They are too focused on how many keywords can squeeze in and forget that real human beings will eventually read it.

 However, it is always a good idea to prioritize high-quality content.
 When it comes to quality, don’t scrimp.
-Both search engines and users favor content that is truly unique and extremely helpful.
+Both search engines and users favour content that is truly unique and extremely helpful.

 Make sure you’ve put time, effort, and thought into what you’re writing.